 The Distributed Alarm Display object is included in this version of the InTouch HMI to support applications developed with InTouch version 7 and earlier.
-You should use the Alarm Viewer Control instead to create alarm displays with more recent versions of the InTouch HMI.
+As the Distributed Alarm Display object is a legacy object, you should use the Alarm Viewer Control instead to create alarm displays with more recent versions of the InTouch HMI.